 The most ancient bioconstructs, Abiozoa incorporate both organic and inorganic compounds, especially internally, possessing mineral, metallic or even plastic components.
-They are nonetheless capable of self-replication when enough raw materials are available, but tend to remain rarer and longer-lived in the wild.
+They are capable of self-replication when enough raw materials are available, but rarely do so, and are known to have indefinite natural lifespans.

 A creature with vicious whip-like limbs.